Memory-Augmented Graph Neural Networks: A Brain-Inspired Review: Framework and Taxonomy

 Memory systems with a limited capacity need to have some mechanism or policy in place to discard information that is no longer useful or relevant.
-Neurobiological studies of memory also indicate that forgetting (transience) in memory is important for memory-guided decision-making in dynamic, noisy environments, because transience can enhance flexibility by reducing the influence of outdated information and preventing overfitting to specific past events, thus promoting generalization \cite{richards2017persistence}.
+The forgetting might be passive, e.g. memory traces that decay slowly over time, or active, wherein specific information is marked as no longer relevant \cite{richards2017persistence}.
+In contrast to persistence, forgetting is information transience.
+Neurobiological studies of memory also indicate that transient memory is important for memory-guided decision-making in dynamic, noisy environments, because transience enhances flexibility by reducing the influence of outdated information and preventing overfitting to specific past events, thus promoting generalization \cite{richards2017persistence}.
+Our review finds that dedicated forgetting mechanisms, other than the gates in recurrent units, are not common in memory-augmented GNNs.
+They may be especially important to consider in dynamic graph settings.

-Most of the GNNs with an internal memory have an explicit mechanism to forget.
-For instance, the GNNs with GRUs or LSTM units \cite{khademi2020multimodal,li2015gated,rossi2020temporal,zweig2020neural,nicolicioiu2019recurrent} have reset or forget gates to discard old information. \cite{wu2022GraphMemDialog} has an update gate to control how much previous hidden state is kept.
+Memory GNNs that rely on gated recurrent units have a built-in reset or forget gate to control what information is discarded \cite{khademi2020multimodal,li2015gated,rossi2020temporal,zweig2020neural,nicolicioiu2019recurrent}. \cite{wu2022GraphMemDialog} relies on a memory controller rather than a recurrent unit, but there is no forgetting mechanism separate from the rules used to write or update the memory.
 It is worth noting that while the persistent message passing model proposed in \cite{strathmann2021persistent} also has internal memory, it does not have any forgetting behavior.
 Rather, it maintains a persistent set of internal states to represent the history of operations for entities through their lifetime.
 This kind of behavior can lead to intractable storage costs and complexity issues.
 Moreover, without a forgetting mechanism, the model can fail when the information stored in memory becomes outdated and not relevant to the current state.
 In \cite{ma2020memory}, the oldest items stored in the short-term memory are removed and replaced by recent items, while the long-term memory does not have any specified forgetting behavior.

+The influence of outdated information is known as the staleness issue in dynamic graphs \cite{kazemi2020representation}.
+When a node no longer has events which influence or update its internal state, that state may no longer be useful.
+Rossi et al. \cite{rossi2020temporal} propose a temporal embedding module to mitigate this issue, and suggest different instantiations of this module.
+All of the methods involving some time encoding that can keep track of the elapsed time since the last event.
+The GNN-based methods use this time encoding to aggregate information from the memory of neighboring nodes when too much time has elapsed.
+This allows the network to update (i.e. forget) old information.